StarScream97/skyeanime/README.md

 # fire up the api server
 nodemon server

-\\\\This server helps cope the CORS issues that occurs from directly requesting the data from the original server.////
+This server helps cope the CORS issues that occurs from directly requesting the data from the original server